 In order to join our ranks, you must be prepared to go through a very challenging and complex hiring process.
 The process is difficult, as it is intended to be.
-We strive to find only those candidates who possess a strong work ethic, have high moral character, are resolute in their honesty and integrity, and have a sincere desire to serve their community.
-Only the best candidates are successful and we want you to be one of them.
+We strive to find only those applicants who possess a strong work ethic, have high moral character, are resolute in their honesty and integrity, and have a sincere desire to serve their community.
+Only the best applicants are successful and we want you to be one of them.

-Police Officer Entrance Exam
+Written Entrance Exam

 An oral interview with representatives from the police department will allow for an opportunity for personal contact with the applicant.
 The interview allows the police representatives to evaluate the applicant’s communication skills and judgment.

 Applicants who pass the oral interview will be scheduled to attend a pre-hire screening session.
 During that time, the department’s Administrative Sergeant will review the results of the personal history questionnaire, the personal inventory, the criminal history, and the credit history with the applicant.
-The completed background packet along with the applicants official high school and post-secondary transcripts will also be reviewed.
+The completed background investigative packet along with the applicants official high school and post-secondary transcripts will also be reviewed.

 Conditional Offer of Employment

 Those applicants selected by the chief of police for hire to receive a conditional offer of employment must successfully complete a physical fitness assessment, polygraph examination, psychological examination, a medical examination, and a national fingerprint search.

 - Physical Fitness Assessment: The applicant shall pass a physical fitness assessment to demonstrate the possession of physical skills necessary to accomplish the duties and functions of a peace officer.
 The test consists of the following requirements:

 1 1/2 mile run in 14 minutes 54 seconds